 - Domestic abuse — Second-degree domestic violence is a misdemeanor crime defined as second-degree assault and carrying the same penalties upon conviction.
 Domestic disputes resulting in abuse can result in up to 10 years’ imprisonment and a fine of $2,500.

 We vigorously defend you against misdemeanor charges

 Since 1907, Mudd, Mudd & Fitzgerald, P.A. has been providing expert criminal defense at a competitive price.
-We are the oldest and largest law firm in Charles County.
-Our La Plata office is handicapped-accessible and conveniently located a half-block from Charles County Courthouse.
+We are one of the oldest and largest law firms in Charles County.
+Our La Plata office is handicapped-accessible and conveniently located two blocks from the Charles County Circuit and District Courts.
 Our firm has been selected for the prestigious AV® Preeminent™ Peer Review Rating by Martindale-Hubbell® Peer Review Ratings™.
-Additionally, two members of our law firm, Stephen P. Fitzgerald and John F. Mudd, have been named Super Lawyers by Martindale-Hubbell® Peer Review Ratings™ and The Bar Register for Preeminent Lawyers.
-Our law office is handicapped-accessible and conveniently located a half-block from the Charles County Courthouse.
 We offer quality legal services that are competitively priced.
-Please call contact us online today to schedule an appointment to discuss your misdemeanor case.or
+Please call 240.776.5078 or contact us online today to schedule an appointment to discuss your misdemeanor case.

 We are leaders, litigators and trial attorneys who fight for your rights.